golang/website/_content/doc/go1.25.md

 <!-- go.dev/issue/71546 -->

-On Linux systems with kernel support for anonymous VMA names (`CONFIG_ANON_VMA_NAME`), the Go runtime will annotate anonymous memory mappings with context about their purpose. e.g., `[anon: Go: heap]` for heap memory.
+On Linux systems with kernel support for anonymous virtual memory area (VMA) names (`CONFIG_ANON_VMA_NAME`), the Go runtime will annotate anonymous memory mappings with context about their purpose. e.g., `[anon: Go: heap]` for heap memory.
 This can be disabled with the [GODEBUG setting](/doc/godebug)